 What is debt?
-When it comes to personal finance, debt is any money that you owe, to anyone, for any reason.
-In general, it means that you owe something.
+Many people don’t really understand what it means.
+When it comes to personal finance, debt is when you owe money, to anyone, for any reason.
+In general, the definition of debt is that you owe something.

 That’s the easiest way to define debt in simple words.

 And if you’re curious about how to pronounce debt, the b is silent so it’s det.
 (Rhymes with bet.)

 When you are in debt, you have to make regular payments to the person or company that you owe.
 This can be difficult if your finances are tight, but it’s important to try and stay on top of things so they don’t spiral out of control.

 There are many examples that relate to personal finance.

 And with 15.84 trillion trillion worth of household debt out there the first quarter of 2022, it’s safe to say that a lot of Americans owe money.